 A vaginal tear (laceration) is a wound in the tissues of the vagina.
 It can be caused by damage during sex.
 Putting a foreign object into the vagina may also cause a tear.
 Other factors that can make a tear more likely include thinning of tissue in the vagina due to aging or scarring of the tissue due to surgery.
-A straddle injury (injury in the crotch area during activities such as cycling) can also lead to a tear in the vagina.
+An injury in the crotch area during activities such as cycling (straddle injury) can also lead to a vaginal tear.

 Treatment depends on how severe your tear is:

-Shallow (superficial) tears may cause mild pain and light bleeding.
+Shallow (superficial) tears.
+These may cause mild pain and light bleeding.
 These tears often heal on their own with very little treatment.

-Deep tears are more likely to cause more severe pain or heavy bleeding.
-They must be repaired with surgery.
+Deep tears.
+These are more likely to cause more severe pain or heavy bleeding.
+They must be fixed with surgery.

 Use over-the-counter pain medicine as directed.
 If needed, stronger pain medicines may be prescribed.

 Soak in a bath with a few inches of warm water.
 Do this for 10 to 15 minutes a few times a day, or as directed.

 If you lost a lot of blood, you may feel weak.
 Rest as needed until you feel stronger.

 Don't touch the tear while it is healing.